tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   The program uses several **obfuscation** techniques to prevent itself from being analyzed. *First*, its execution traces are extremely long taking consideration that the program is *just* a CTF challenge.
 To get some idea about how long these traces are, after receiving the input, there are 2.716.465.511 instructions executed until the first comparison of the password checking procedure.
 This is because of a [code decryption/re-encryption](https://www.cosic.esat.kuleuven.be/wissec2006/papers/3.pdf) mechanism and of a [nested multiprocess virtual machine](https://aspire-fp7.eu/spro/wp-content/uploads/SPRO2015_Workshop_Talk_V2.pdf) execution model.

-  *Second*, the "input related" instructions in a trace are not local, they spread out the long trace, that makes difficult to figure out how the input password is manipulated and checked.
+  *Second*, the "input related" instructions in a trace are not local, they spread out the long trace, and hard to be [sliced](https://en.wikipedia.org/wiki/Program_slicing).
+That makes difficult to figure out how the input password is manipulated and checked.
 Moreover the password checking algorithm is "mostly" constant time.

   *Last but not least*, most instructions of the binary are encrypted, they are decrypted just before executing and are immediately encrypted later, so we cannot [unpack](https://www.cs.arizona.edu/people/debray/Publications/static-unpacking.pdf) it in the [classical sense](http://ftp.cs.wisc.edu/paradyn/papers/Roundy12Packers.pdf).
 The code [formal approximation](https://en.wikipedia.org/wiki/Abstract_interpretation) using [phase semantics](https://www.cs.arizona.edu/people/debray/Publications/metamorphic.pdf) works but its result is trivial: the fixed point is too coarse to analyze on.
 More relaxed approaches based on code [phases](https://www.semanticscholar.org/paper/Reverse-Engineering-Self-Modifying-Code-Unpacker-Debray-Patel/01e90e360114da419a98591c2b58ec54154d6a0b/pdf) or [waves](https://hal.inria.fr/hal-01257908/file/codisasm.pdf) cannot apply since they require that the code must be "stable" at some execution point.
 Recently, some authors classify such technique of code packing into [type VI](http://s3.eurecom.fr/docs/oakland15_packing.pdf), the most sophisticated class of binary code packers.